 - o For this last portion of the case study assignment, students will choose a state or local policy topic that they feel positively or negatively impacts the community's chances for winning this project and prepare a briefing (8-10 double-spaced spaces, summarizing the policy, addressing its support or hindrance of the practice, and make any recommendations on enhancing, changing, or removing the policy to better serve the state for this or for future economic development opportunities.
-More information about the assignment will be discussed in class. - A one-page proposal for the project will be due March 2 (Week 8) - o Completed assignment will be due Sunday, 5/7 by 11:159pm
+More information about the assignment will be discussed in class. - A one-page proposal for the project will be due February 27 (Week 8) by start of class - o Completed assignment will be due Sunday, 5/5 (Week 17) by 11:59pm